-Inspiring Governance is a free, online service that connects schools and trusts in England with skilled volunteers in your area who are interested in becoming a school governor or trustee.
+Inspiring Governance is a free, online service that connects schools and trusts in England with skilled volunteers in your area who are interested in becoming a school governor.Sign up now

-We work with employers, professional networks, FE providers and universities to find individuals interested in becoming school governors.
+We work with employers, professional networks and universities to find individuals interested in becoming school governors.
 Our volunteers come from a wide range of professions and sectors, with skills and expertise in areas such as finance, human resources, law, marketing and education.

 Our remit covers state-funded schools in England.
 If you are in another part of the UK, or you are an independent school please see more information here.

 Our online technology lets you quickly search for volunteers based on skills, experience and location.
 You can then directly contact as many as you like, and invite them to have a conversation with you about the vacancy and what it entails.
 You can recruit for vacancies in a single school, or across multiple schools.